100+ Application Areas in Human Behavior Research

 - Machine Learning: Make sense of collected data.

-- Reaction time testing: Take CAN bus signals (such as steering wheel, brake, throttle signals) and record in synchrony with biometric data to test for response times and user errors during driving.
+- Reaction time testing: Take CAN bus signals (such as steering wheel, brake, throttle signals) and record in synchrony with biosensor data to test for response times and user errors during driving.

 - Activity testing: Record facial expressions during a city drive and identify where in town and when frustration or joy levels are highest.